VonHeikemen/devlog/content/tools/simple-neovim-config.md

 ## Honorable mention

 [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) is a plugin that has been around for 4 years now.
 A lot of people will say this is essential to your Neovim experience, and I do agree to some extend.
-It is incredibly useful... for plugin authors.
-It allows Neovim to gather more information about source code of the current file.
-Plugin authors can do really cool things that.
+It is incredibly useful... as a dependency for other plugins.
+It allows Neovim to gather more information about source code of the current file, and plugin authors can do really cool things that.
 For "normal users" like you and me there are [some modules](https://github.com/nvim-treesitter/nvim-treesitter?tab=readme-ov-file#available-modules) we can enable.
 One of them can be used to enhance the syntax highlight of many programming languages.
 That I think **the** feature `nvim-treesitter` is known for.

 There are things you need to be aware of: